Baystation12/Baystation12-Lore/Planets and Systems/Harr'qac.md

 ## Skrellian society

 Caste system is very important for Skrell of this planet.
-However, it works slightly differently than on Qerr'Balak and colonies close to it.
+However, it works slightly differently than on Qerrbalak and colonies close to it.
 Most importantly, a Skrell from Harr'qac can decide to switch to another caste of his preference.
 This is not always the case, as the castes act as subcultures specialized to certain tasks and values, and as such, the children are raised in the mindset of the particular caste.
 However, sometimes a young Skrell has views that are diamertrically different from his caste and because of this feels like he/she does not belong into the caste.
 In this case, he/she can formally switch his caste.
 This is, however, not done very often, due to the freedom offered by the caste system itself.

 Because of the bondings where at least one of the Skrell switched his/her caste, and the switching itself, it may be harder to tell a particular Skrell's caste just by his/her skin color in some families and you also need to notice their clothing and other specifics.

 ### Family life

-Family life on Harr'qac is similliar to the one on Qerr'Balak.
+Family life on Harr'qac is similliar to the one on Qerrbalak.
 Harr'qaci Skrell tend to bond fewer times in life.
 In some families, there is a recent tendency to put Qrri'Baqa into more contact with each other to strenghten their familial relations.

 ## Cities